-- 1.62 The Licensing Authority is responsible for the administration and enforcement of the licensing regime and has adopted the Government's Enforcement Concordat designed to ensure effective and efficient public protection services.
-Specifically, the Licensing Authority is committed to accord with the principles of good enforcement practice by carrying out its regulatory functions in a fair, open and consistent manner. - 1.63 The Enforcement Concordat is based on the principles that businesses should: - - receive clear explanations from enforcers of what they need to do and by when, - have opportunities to resolve differences before enforcement action is taken unless immediate action is needed, - receive an explanation of their rights of appeal. - 1.64 The Licensing Authority recognises the interests of both citizens and businesses and will work closely, with partners, to assist licence holders to comply with the law and the four licensing objectives it seeks to promote.
-However, proportionate but firm action will be taken against those who commit serious offences or consistently break the law. - 1.65 The Licensing Authority has set clear standards of service and performance that the public and businesses can expect.
+- 1.84 The Licensing Authority is responsible for the administration and enforcement of the licensing regime and has adopted the Government's Enforcement Concordat designed to ensure effective and efficient public protection services.
+Specifically, the Licensing Authority is committed to accord with the principles of good enforcement practice by carrying out its regulatory functions in a fair, open and consistent manner. - 1.85 The Enforcement Concordat is based on the principles that businesses should: - - (a) receive clear explanations from enforcers of what they need to do and by when, - (b) have opportunities to resolve differences before enforcement action is taken unless immediate action is needed, - (c) receive an explanation of their rights of appeal. - 1.86 The Licensing Authority recognises the interests of both citizens and businesses and will work closely, with partners, to assist licence holders to comply with the law and the four licensing objectives it seeks to promote.
+However, proportionate but firm action will be taken against those who commit serious offences or consistently break the law. - 1.87 The Licensing Authority has set clear standards of service and performance that the public and businesses can expect.
 In particular, an enforcement policy has been created that explains how the Licensing Authority will undertake its role and how the principles of effective enforcement will be achieved.

-- 1.66 The Licensing Authority has established an enforcement protocol with Essex Police, Essex County Fire and Rescue Service and Essex County Council Trading Standards on enforcement issues.
-This protocol provides for the targeting of resources towards high-risk premises and activities that require greater attention, while providing a lighter touch in respect of low risk premises that are well operated. - 1.67 The enforcement policy and protocols are freely available from the licensing section, as are details of the corporate complaints procedures, which can also be viewed on the Council's website: www.rochford-council.gov.uk
+This policy is freely available from the licensing section, as are details of the corporate complaints procedures, both of which can also be viewed on the Council's website: www.rochford-council.gov.uk - 1.88 The Licensing Authority has established an enforcement protocol with Essex Police, Essex County Fire and Rescue Service and Essex County Council Trading Standards on enforcement issues.
+This protocol provides for the targeting of resources towards high-risk premises and activities that require greater attention, while providing a lighter touch in respect of low risk premises that are well operated.